okarp/EAFileIO/README.md

 txt count 'word' -- counts how many times word appears in .txt.
 Replace 'word' with any string you want.

 hashtable search 'word' -- searches if word is in textfile using hashtable.
-Replace 'word' with any string you want . hashtable count 'word' -- prints how many times word occures in text file using hashtable.
+Replace 'word' with any string you want.

+hashtable count 'word' -- prints how many times word occures in text file using hashtable.
 Replace 'word' with any string you want.

 help -- prints out all the supported commands.